 ISPE Women in Pharma® provides women in the pharmaceutical industry professional training and education to foster mentorship and networking for women and ethnically diverse people, to drive their successful career progress.
 A community of WIP mentors, resources across all levels, and educational sessions will be an enabler for career success and work-life balance.
 Learn more about Women in Pharma.

-As an ageing population and strong emerging economies are fuelling a growing demand for medicines, drug production is moving into new markets and companies are adapting current facilities to keep pace with technological advances.
+As an ageing population and strong emerging economies are fueling a growing demand for medicines, drug production is moving into new markets and companies are adapting current facilities to keep pace with technological advances.
 With this growth comes new challenges.

 Companies moving into these new markets must plan and deliver manufacturing processes and, to maintain established industry standards, the harmonization of regulations, scientific standards, and production quality are needed.